fwd/server/README.md

 # fwd/server

-> Open Source Back-end Development Framework for NodeJS.
+> Back-end Development Framework for NodeJS w/ Express (and other goodies) baked in.

-#### This package is in active development by the team at [Formsend](https://formsend.org).
-Pull requests and feature requests are welcomed.

 ## Install